Categories:

 • Each state.

-• All revenue combined.
+• All revenue combined across all states.

-This example uses ORDER BY state, city NULLS LAST to ensure that each state’s rollup comes immediately after all of the cities in that state, and that the final rollup appears at the end of the output.
+The query uses ORDER BY state, city NULLS LAST to ensure that each state’s rollup comes immediately after all of the cities in that state, and that the final rollup appears at the end of the output.

 SELECT state, city, SUM((s.retail_price - p.wholesale_price) * s.quantity) AS profit